 Step 3: Enrollment Meeting

 Within one week of submitting the questionnaire, we will contact you to set up an enrollment meeting.
-This meeting is between the school staff, the parents and the children enrolling in the school.
+This meeting is between the school admissions committee, the parents and the children enrolling in the school.
 The purpose of the meeting is to discuss the Sudbury School model, and to share everyone's perspectives.
 We hold this meeting so that everyone has the same understanding and expectations of the student, the staff and the school experience.

 Step 4: Visiting Week